webpack/webpack.js.org/src/components/splash-intro/quick-start.md

         // ...
     });

-    // "Loaders" can be used to process files
+    // Loaders can process different types of files
-    // They can be used by prefixing the filepath in a ‘require’ require("coffee!./cup.coffee");
+    // Use them by prefixing the filepath in a ‘require’ var cup = require("coffee!./cup.coffee");
+    var data = require("json!./data.json");

-    // ... or set up in the config for particular extensions
+    // ... or setting them up in the config for various extensions
     //  which simplifies your require call
     require("./cup.coffee");